skoczen/polytester/README.md

 That's it.
 There is no step 3.

+# Because everyone loves animated gifs

-If you like animated gifs better, here's polytester, installed, configured, and running in less than 30 seconds:
+Here's the above - polytester installed, configured, and running in less than 30 seconds:

 ![install](https://cloud.githubusercontent.com/assets/200635/5915016/3d92455e-a632-11e4-9ff4-d3553b6774c0.gif)